this-is-SPJ/sreeharipj_spider_task1/common/blockchain/ReadME.md

 1. Save the code as a Python file (e.g., `sss.py`).
 2. Run it from your terminal:
-3.
-    ```
+    ```bash
     python sss.py
     ```
-4. Follow the interactive prompts:
+3. Follow the interactive prompts:
     * Enter your secret number.
     * Enter the total number of shares (`n`) you want to create.
     * Enter the threshold of shares (`k`) required to reconstruct the secret.
-5. The program will display the generated shares.
+4. The program will display the generated shares.
-6. To test the reconstruction, you will be prompted to enter `k` number of shares.
+5. To test the reconstruction, you will be prompted to enter `k` number of shares.

 ### Example